gingman/sinatra-compass-html5boilerplate/README.markdown

 ## What Is It?

-The sinatra-compass-html5boilerplate is a template for starting project faster that uses these 3 technologies.
+The sinatra-compass-html5boilerplate is a template for starting project faster.

 ## How to use?